ACM Fellow Frequently Asked Questions (FAQs)

 Ask your endorser to contact email@example.com.
 We will make the correction and send your endorser a URL to confirm the change.

 In trying to confirm an endorsement, the endorser received an error message saying it was a bad URL – what should he/she do?

 Be sure to cut and paste the entire URL into the browser address field (remove any hard returns).
 If there’s still an error, contact firstname.lastname@example.org.

 When will I know if my nominee has been selected and how will I be notified?

 The committee normally completes its selections within 3 months of the deadline.
 All nominators whose submissions were complete by the deadline will receive a notification once the selection process is finished.

 If my nominee is not selected can I resubmit the nomination?

-You may submit a new nomination in two years.
+You may resubmit a new nomination after the following two review cycles have passed (i.e., if the nomination was not selected in 2022, a new submission is allowed in the 2025 cycle).
 A new nomination and new endorsements are required.
 It may help you to know that each nomination is considered independently of the others being submitted.
 Thus, if yours is unsuccessful it is because the candidate did not meet the criteria for ACM Fellows, or because the nomination and/or endorsements did not adequately make the case.